Three Part Guide

 A combination of raids and boredom has led to an increased amount of people playing on multiple devices.
 Some areas and playgroups look down on this, but in many other places it is a common style of play.
 GamePress doesn't encourage multiple accounts, but don't be surprised if this is a common sight.

 But there are still going to be “Niantic” type moments.
-The dodge glitch that existed when you first quit is still present, PvP and trading have no ETA, and much is still unknown about EX raids.
+The dodge glitch that existed when you first quit is still present, bugs during event switches are very common, and much is still unknown about the future of EX Raids.
 It’s so much better than it was, but they still have room to grow.

 You have found your way back to a much more polished game than the one you left.
 Many new features have been added, and the social aspect of the game is better than it ever was.
 Enjoy playing again, and GamePress will be here for your questions!